Lawyers want accountability for Sebastian Co. inmate death

 The county sheriff denies the allegations but the attorneys for the Larry Price Junior estate are standing behind the lawsuit.

 “This was a man who was basically ignored to death,” said Hank Balson, one of the three lawyers from Budge & Heipt law firm who are representing Price’s family.
-He said they are a law firm based in Seattle, Washington that does work around prison, jail issues and law enforcement nationwide.
+He said they are a law firm based in Seattle, Washington that does work around prisons, jail issues, and law enforcement nationwide.

 According to the lawsuit filed on Friday, Larry Price, who died more than a year ago while being held in the Sebastian County Jail, had long battled with paranoid schizophrenia.